-Liberty Utilities (Granite State Electric) Corp. is desirous to deploy and implement a Battery Storage Aggregation Program ("BSAP") pilot which will benefit the customers of Liberty Utilities by being able to act as a local backup power supply, while Liberty Utilities is able to deploy energy stored in customers' batteries for use cases that are beneficial to the customer base.
+Liberty Utilities (Granite State Electric) Corp. is desirous to deploy and implement a Battery Storage to act as a local backup power supply, while Liberty Utilities is able to deploy energy stored in customers' batteries for use cases that are beneficial to the customer base.